Philadelphia + Delaware County Disability and Temporary Wage Loss Attorneys

 As you can see, there are many calculations involved in protecting your rights, and the paperwork alone can be daunting.
 On top of this, some employers will try to reduce or terminate your benefits, miscalculate benefits, refuse to recognize all of your injuries as work-related, or ask you to sign documents that can limit your rights to benefits.

-Our Media, PA Workers’ Compensation Lawyers Will Protect Your Benefits
+Our Philadelphia + Delaware County Workers’ Compensation Lawyers Will Protect Your Benefits

 An experienced, tenacious work injury attorney like those at the Media, PA, law firm of Schmidt, Kirifides & Rassias can make all the difference when it comes to maximizing your wage loss benefits following an injury on the job.
 Important documents such as a “Notice of Compensation Payable,” an “Agreement for Compensation,” or a “Notice of Temporary Compensation Payable” are much more easily understood and appropriately responded to with the help of a knowledgeable Philadelphia Workers’ Compensation lawyer.
 Call Schmidt, Kirifides & Rassias today at 484-679-5239 or contact us online for a free consultation with a Pennsylvania Workers’ Compensation attorney and get the answers you need for your wage loss benefits claim.